Colleges in England

 In addition, a college education has many positive aspects:

-• Possibly to start studying at any time of the year - in the college system, you can start in September-October, January-February, and May-June.
+- You can possibly start studying at any time of the year—in the college system, you can start in September-October, January-February, and May-June.

 Cost of tuition

 College tuition in the UK is not cheap.
-At the same time, the price depends on the chosen course and the student's degree: a master's degree is correspondingly cheaper than a bachelor's degree.
-By comparison, Oxford schools are "very low cost", here you will have to pay only 5500-700 euros per student per year.
+The price depends on the chosen course and the student's degree: a master's degree is correspondingly cheaper than a bachelor's degree.
+By comparison, Oxford schools are "very low cost."
+Here, you will have to pay only 5500-700 euros per student per year.

-The minimum tuition fee at University College London will be between 15,000 and 31,000 euros.
-These rates are even higher than tuition fees at some English universities.
-It's all about the high ranking of educational institutions and getting an advantage before entering the next stage - the bachelor's degree.
+The minimum tuition fee at University College London will be between 15,000 and 31,000 euros, which is even higher than tuition fees at some English universities.
+It's all about the high ranking of educational institutions and getting an advantage before entering the next stage—the bachelor's degree.

 Page Reference